oliver408i/silica/floatingPanelReference.md

 ### Considerations
 Since floating panels do not have a title bar, they do not have a close button, and cannot be closed by the user unless you add a close button.
 For your close button, you should call `window.close()` then `app.quit()`.
 Float panels are not draggable, but you can still use `move_to(x, y)` to move them.

+### Methods
+Floating panels as most of the methods of `silica.Window` except fullscreen and minimize methods.